-Low level concerns dance for staff:
+Appendix 3 - Low level concerns guidance for staff

-All staff are expected to report concerns, no matter how mall, about their own behaviour or that of another member of staff, volunteer, supply teacher, contractor or other person working in school.
-Leaders work with staff to actively create and embed a culture of openness, trust and transparency in which the clear values and expected behaviour set out in the "Guidance for safer"
+All staff are expected to report concerns, no matter how small, about their own behaviour or that of another member of staff, volunteer, supply teacher, contractor or other person working in school.
+Leaders work with staff to actively create and embed a culture of openness, trust and transparency in which the clear values and expected behaviour set out in the "Guidance for safer working practice for those working with children and young people in education settings" is followed.